Skip to content

 Minoxidil is highly likely to promote hair growth for male patients with pattern baldness.

-Also, patients are expected to keep using minoxidil to avoid further hair loss for years, as men who stopped using minoxidil observed rapid hair loss after the discontinuation of the drug.
-In fact, for the majority of these patients, hair counts were below the numbers that were recorded when they started using minoxidil in the first place.
+So, patients are expected to keep using Minoxidil to avoid further hair loss for years, as men who stopped using Minoxidil observed rapid hair loss after the discontinuation of the drug.
+In fact, for the majority of these patients, hair counts were below the numbers that were recorded when they started using Minoxidil in the first place.

 Minoxidil is not the perfect method to regrow your lost hair.